openlibhums/memory-alpha/content/old-docs/faq.md

 - Copyeditor
 - Typesetter
 - Proofreader
-- Proofing Manager (this role will be deprecated in version 1.4)
 - Production Manager

+Note: The Proofing Manager role has been deprecated in 1.4 and is no longer in use.

 To add users to a role you can use the `Enrol Users<enrolusersanchor>` interface.